-You may also qualify if you are under 65 and permanently disabled, have end-stage renal disease (ESRD), or ALS, also known as Lou Gehrig’s disease.
+- You have end-stage renal disease (ESRD) or Lou Gehrig’s disease.

-Got Medicare Eligibility in Iowa?
+Eligible for Medicare in Iowa?
 Here Are Your Options

-- Part B: This covers medical coverage ranging from doctors’ visits to medical equipment and lab work.
+- Part B: This covers medical services ranging from doctors’ visits to medical equipment and lab work.

 Along with Original Medicare, Iowa residents can enroll in Medicare Part D , which covers prescription drugs.
-This is not provided by Medicare but by private insurance companies that are Medicare approved.
+This is not administered by the government but by private insurance companies that are approved by Medicare.

-Original Medicare beneficiaries can also reduce their out-of-pocket costs with a Medicare Supplement plan that covers deductibles, copays, and more depending on the plan you choose.
+Original Medicare beneficiaries can also reduce their out-of-pocket costs with a Medicare Supplement plan, which can cover deductibles, copays, and more, depending on the plan you choose.

 Iowa residents who are eligible for Medicare can choose to purchase a Medicare Part C (Medicare Advantage) plan instead of using Original Medicare.
 Medicare Advantage plans are sold by and administered by private health insurance companies.
 Coverage may include prescription drugs, dental, vision, and hearing, depending on the individual plan.

 How Do I Apply for Medicare in Iowa?